abhishekarya1/regex/NOTES.md

 ---
 ### Escaping Special Characters
-Prepend a special char with a backslash `\` to use it as a matching char.
+Prepend a special/meta character with a backslash `\` to use it as a matching char.

 ---
 ### Anchors
 Caret `^` and Dollar `$`
-- Caret `^` used to specify start symbol of the input string.
-Ex - String that starts with T is matched by `^T`
+- Caret `^` used to specify start position of the input string.
+It does not matches the character but position at the start of the input.
+Ex - String input that starts with T is matched by `^T`
-- Dollar `$` used to specify terminating symbol of the input string.
+- Dollar `$` used to specify used to specify start position of the input string.
+It does not matches the character but position at the end of the input.
 Ex - String that ends with e is matched by `e$`
-  - Anchors are expression level.
-Ex - To look for all files having `.pdf` extensions, we can use: `\.pdf$`
+- `\b` and `\B` are non-character consuming anchors too.

 ---
 ### Shorthand Character Sets